XanaduAI/QHack2022/Coding_Challenges.md

 ### Power Ups

-You can tackle the QHack Coding Challenges at any time during QHack, but for those who want a bit more there are some time-sensitive *Power Ups* you can unlock.
+You can tackle the QHack Coding Challenge at any time during QHack, but for those who want a bit more there are some time-sensitive *Power Ups* you can unlock.

 <?These credits can be used to build your [QHack Open Hackathon](Open_Hackathon.md) project.
 Teams can apply credits to any AWS service, including [Amazon Braket](https://aws.amazon.com/braket/), where they can showcase their ideas using Rigetti, IonQ, and D-Wave hardware or with high-performance simulators in the cloud.?>